5 Awesome Summer Jobs for Teachers

 Your knowledge and teaching experience will serve you well as a tutor or test preparation instructor.
 Whether you offer your services independently or sign on with a local learning center, you’ll be doing what you love most — helping kids learn.

 If you waited tables or tended bar during college, it’s time to brush up on those skills and use them to make some extra money.
-But rather than getting tied into regular shifts at a restaurant or bar, sign up with a few local catering companies.
+But rather than committing to regular shifts at a restaurant or bar, sign up with a few local catering companies.
 They will call you when they have work available for parties and other events and it’s up to you to accept or decline, so it’s easy to fit into your schedule.

 Many of the year’s most exciting events, concerts and festivals happen during the summer.
 And if you get a job as an usher, ticket taker or concession worker at a local venue, you’ll have the chance to see (or at least, hear) them for free, and get paid to do so.
 It’s a great way to stretch your entertainment budget while pocketing some extra cash.

 Want to take a mini vacation and get paid to do it?
 Offer your services as a house and/or pet sitter.
 Staying in someone else’s home for a few days (or longer) while they’re away is a fun way to enjoy a change of scenery without traveling too far.
 You’re basically getting paid to relax and stream Netflix in air conditioned comfort.
 What’s better than that?

 Do you have a great sense of style and an eye for bargains?
 Buying clothing, shoes, handbags and accessories at yard sales, thrift stores or on clearance, then reselling them on eBay or an app like Poshmark or Tradesy can be highly lucrative.
 It doesn’t take much work beyond writing good descriptions and mailing out packages.

 If you take on extra work and find it’s still difficult to make ends meet on a teacher’s salary, call us!
 Credit Counseling or Student Loan Counseling might be just what you need to start down the path to financial stability.